saschapojot/pbc_C3_fer/README.md

 python mk_dir.py, to set coefficients, T, and directories
 ##########################################
 #this project uses PBC
-# in this project, random seeds are set in 1 place1, in ./init_run_scripts/load_previous_data.py
+# in this project, random seeds are set in 1 place, in ./init_run_scripts/load_previous_data.py

 #
 ##########################################